SPEAR-IIT/mantis/README.md

 Special thanks to contributors zcorneli and hgreenbl

-Thanks for all the support, Dr. Zhiling Lan (Illinois Institute of Technology)!

 This work is supported in part by US National Science Foundation grants CCF-2119294.